-- Targeted earmarked national investment for expanded services, alongside an overarching CCG ‘investment standard’ directing growth in mental health funding.
+- Targeted earmarked national investment for expanded services, alongside an overarching commissioning ‘investment standard’ directing growth in mental health funding.

 - Expand the mental health workforce – 800 mental health therapists embedded in primary care by March 2018, rising to over 1500 by March 2019.